-- 6.3.1 Highgate International College's delivery and assessment strategies will be developed in consultation with relevant enterprises and industry groups by taking into account: - The needs of candidates - The requirements and practices of enterprises and industry - The specifications in the relevant training package - Their own capacity as well as the capacity of relevant enterprises to provide delivery and assessment opportunities for candidates - The legislative regulations and requirements of industry - 6.3.2 To meet the quality and regulatory requirements, Highgate International College shall develop and implements a plan for ongoing systematic validation of assessment practices and judgements for each of the courses on its scope of registration.
-The plan will include; - When assessment validation will occur; - Which courses or units of competencies will be the focus of the validation; - Who will lead and participate in validation activities; and - How the outcomes of these activities will be documented and acted upon.
+6.3.1 Highgate International College's delivery and assessment strategies will be developed in consultation with relevant enterprises and industry groups by considering the requirements of Standards for RTOs 2015 (Cth) and also taking into account:

+- The needs of candidates - The requirements and practices of enterprises and industry - The specifications in the relevant training package - Their own capacity as well as the capacity of relevant enterprises to provide delivery and assessment opportunities for candidates - The legislative regulations and requirements of industry

+6.3.2 To meet the quality and regulatory requirements, Highgate International College shall develop and implements a plan for ongoing systematic validation of assessment practices and judgements for each of the courses on its scope of registration.
+The plan will include;

+- When assessment validation will occur; - Which courses or units of competencies will be the focus of the validation; - Who will lead and participate in validation activities; and - How the outcomes of these activities will be documented and acted upon.

-The CEO shall delegate Academic Manager and the Quality Assurance Committee to ensure that such a plan is developed and approved at the start of each academic year.
+The Academic Manager to ensure that such a plan is developed and approved at the start of each academic year.